APTrust/dart-docs/docs/developers/plugins/setup_modules.md

 # Setup Modules

+<p style="font-weight:bold;color:red;">WARNING - Setup Modules will soon be deprecated in favor of a much simpler system of importing and exporting settings.
+The import/export feature should be complete in February, 2020.</p>

 Setup modules ease the process of configuring DART for users who will require common settings.
 These modules allow a developer or organization to:

 * Automatically install a number of default settings.